thesadru/disnake/docs/index.rst

 .. disnake documentation master file, created by sphinx-quickstart on Fri Aug 21 05:43:30 2015.
-   You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.
+   Yo can adapt this file completely to yor liking, but it shold at least contain the root `toctree` directive.

 Welcome to disnake